tier4/pre-commit-hooks-ros/README.md

 Apply prettier to [package.xml](https://www.ros.org/reps/rep-0149.html).
 ### `sort-package-xml`

-Sorts the names contained in each tag in package.xml.
+Sort the dependent packages in [package.xml](https://www.ros.org/reps/rep-0149.html).
 If you want to exclude a tag from the sort, add `<! -- nolint -->` at the beginning of the line.

 Example